Leading a training project can be scary. But, I’ve got 10 tips to lead a training project kick off like a boss that can make it less daunting.

 Generally, someone above you will be looking at the data to see if training is moving the needle.
 That means courses need to be defined with targets in mind and those metrics should be established prior to the development of the training.

 Why?
 If metrics are set after the course is developed, the content may or may not be set up to achieve those targets.
 When the target is established in advance, the instructional designer can write content that enables the learner to perform in a way that helps the company achieve the desired outcomes.

 Defining what success looks like upfront will make it easier to track the ROI of the training initiative as well as evaluate whether or not the training achieved what it was designed to achieve.

 #8 Keep all conversations focused on goals and objectives of the training.

 Squirrel!
 AKA keep the meeting from going off track.
 A couple of squirrel conversations is natural.
 They happen.
-And sometimes they’re needed to build rapport and relationships.
+Sometimes, they build rapport and relationships.
 Just keep the overall focus on the training project agenda.

 At the start of any project, it’s critical to establish the purpose and objectives of the training to make sure the project is in alignment with organizational goals.
 All company training programs should cascade up to one of the company’s goals, usually through departmental goals.